shuhuiluo/uniswap-v4-sdk-rs/examples/README.md

 - **[mint_position_basic.rs](./mint_position_basic.rs)** - Demonstrates minting a liquidity position in an existing ETH-USDC V4 pool

+### Liquidity Management Examples

+- **[increase_liquidity.rs](./increase_liquidity.rs)** - Shows how to add more tokens to an existing position, demonstrating the complete workflow from initial mint to liquidity increase

 ### Advanced Examples

 - **[mint_position_permit2.rs](./mint_position_permit2.rs)** - Demonstrates using Permit2 for gasless token approvals